BehArdieu/Portfolio_AWS_GitHub_action/README.md

-# Host a static web page on S3 using GitHub Actions
+# Host a static web page on S3 using GitHub Actions (Test)

 ## [GitHub Actions](https://docs.github.com/en/actions):
   Automate, customize and execute your software development workflows in your repository with GitHub Actions.
 You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a customized workflow.